Skip to content

 • any other branch is development (triggers the CI pipeline).

-When to use an integration branch?
+When to use Gitflow?

 1. If you do not have good reasons of using an integration branch, just don't.

-What is the harm with an integration branch?
+What is the harm with Gitflow?

-Using an integration branch has several drawbacks that you shall be aware of before making your choice.
+Using an integration branch (develop) has several drawbacks that you shall be aware of before making your choice.

 This "two-stages" deployment raises issues: